 “Liability arising from the sponsoring or taking part in any organized or agreed-upon racing or speed contest or demonstration in which your insured car has active participation, or in practice or preparation for any such contest.”

-The sanctioning body for the type of racing you do may carry liability insurance.
-However, it will usually be bare bones coverage meant to protect those you injure.
-Most organizations aren't in the business of protecting drivers and repairing their vehicles.
+The sanctioning body for the racing you do may carry liability insurance.
+However, it will usually be bare-bones coverage to protect those you injure.
+Most organizations aren’t in the business of protecting drivers and repairing their vehicles.

-As a general rule of thumb, if you are being timed, you're racing.
-If it's a contest, you're racing.
-Many policies simply exclude any damage that occurs at "a location designed for competition," which means even events such as high-performance driving schools might not be covered.
+As a general rule of thumb, if you are being timed, you’re racing.
+If it’s a contest, you’re racing.
+Many policies exclude any damage at “a location designed for competition,” which means even events such as high-performance driving schools might not be covered.

 Street racing is also expressly prohibited in virtually all auto policies, though it’s harder to prove (and a really nasty moving violation in most states).

-And maybe yourself as well.
-Any personal injury protection or medical payments coverage you have on the street may not apply on the track, Gusner says; without it, you'd need to rely on your own health insurance coverage, assuming that you have it.
+Any personal injury protection or medical payments coverage you have on the street may not apply on the track and without it, you’d need to rely on your own health insurance coverage, assuming that you have it.

-Lastly, it's very likely that racing voids your manufacturer's warranty, if your car is new.
+Lastly, racing likely void your manufacturer’s warranty if your car is new.

-While $200 for track-day coverage may sound steep, policies for specialized racecars can cost much more.
-Ryan Ondrejko Motorsports carries several.
+While $200 for track-day coverage may sound steep, policies for specialized race cars can cost much more.

-"In a sport where you are accelerating from 0 to 200 mph in a matter of six seconds, so much can go wrong," Ondrejko says.
-"I wouldn't drive a racecar that was not insured."
+“In a sport where you are accelerating from 0 to 200 mph in six seconds, so much can go wrong,” Ondrejko says.
+“I wouldn’t drive a racecar that was not insured.”